Kebaya: Attire components

-After the kain panjang is wrapped around the wearer's hips and tied securely with a cloth rope, an additional waist sash akin to a cummerbund is wrapped around on the hips.
+After the kain panjang is wrapped around the wearer's hips and tied securely with a cloth rope, an additional waist sash akin to a cummerbund is wrapped around the hips.
 In Java, this long cloth is known as angkin—or its modern version might use stagen instead.
 Angkin refers to a long sash made of fabric, usually made of jumputan Javanese tie-dye, batik or plain cloth.
 Stagen refers to an elastic waistband, with embedded rubber, and usually secured with velcro or small hooks.
 In most of Indonesian kebaya, e.g. Kutu Baru and Javanese kebayas—the sash is always worn beneath the kebaya blouse, thus only visible on the front, while in Balinese kebaya the sash is clearly visible, similarly worn over the kebaya to the Japanese obi.